Colleges and Higher Education

 Participating in immersive activities students will be challenged to think strategically and help secure Britain’s success in the Battle of the Atlantic.

-Mathematics of Enigma
+Story of Enigma

 Through interactive activities and hands-on demonstrations students will examine how Bletchley Park’s Codebreakers exploited vulnerabilities and basic breaches of protocol to break encrypted messages.
 Students will also develop an understanding of how these techniques are still relevant in today’s connected world.